andrew/ultimate-awesome/README.md

 - [graph-adversarial-learning-literature](https://github.com/safe-graph/graph-adversarial-learning-literature) - A curated list of adversarial attacks and defenses papers on graph-structured data.
 - [awesome-web3](https://github.com/ahmet/awesome-web3) - A curated list of awesome Web3 resources, libraries, tools and more.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
+- [awesome-gpui](https://github.com/zed-industries/awesome-gpui) - Awesome projects, built with or for GPUI!.
 - [awesome-ionic](https://github.com/Cap-go/awesome-ionic) - Awesome list of Ionic resources.
 Made by Capgo.
 - [awesome-ai-agents-2026](https://github.com/caramaschiHG/awesome-ai-agents-2026) - 🤖 The most comprehensive list of AI agents, frameworks & tools in 2026.
 300+ resources · 20+ categories · Updated monthly.
 - [awesome-express](https://github.com/rajikaimal/awesome-express) - :octocat: A curated list of awesome express.js resources.